marceloaguiarr/SingletonBenchmark/README.md

 }
 ```
 This approach uses the `synchronized` key word in the method signature to create or return a instance of the class.
-That means every call to this method will be thread safe, and that is the problem.
-Every single call to this method will create a synchronization overhead, even if the instance is already created.
+That means every call to this method will be thread safe.
+The issue is that every single call to this method will create a synchronization overhead, even if the instance is already created.
 Although this is a simple way to implement a threadsafe singleton, its not the most performatic.

 ## Eager Initialization